Skip to content

 Input Not Responding

-2. Click on the game window
+2. Click the game window -- input only works when focused

-Movement Too Fast/Slow
+Movement Too Fast or Slow

-// ❌ Wrong — FPS dependent
+// Wrong -- FPS dependent

 Gamepad Not Detected